DMKEBUSINESSGMBH/typo3-mk30xlegacy/README.md

 * Registers a middleware.
 * Checks the TYPO3 response for unavailable status code.
+* asks matchers for the uri to the new or old source to redirect to
+  * PageTypeSuffixRemovalMatcher:
+    Checks whether the url has a suffix and whether the url exists without an ending.
+    (Core SiteMatcher finds the uri or a HEAD request returns 200 status code).
+  * LegacyUriMatcher:
-* Checks if the request uri is available at the legacy domain
+    Checks if the request uri is available at the legacy domain
     (returns 200 status code on HEAD request).
-* Performs a redirect to the legacy domain.
+* Performs a redirect to the new uri.

 ## Installation